-□ I agree that my use of the Department's internet will be primarily for learning.

-I agree to only ever use my own portal/internet log-in details and never share my log-in with others.

-- □ I agree to not hack or bypass any hardware and software security implemented by the Department or my school. - □ I agree to not use a BYO Device to knowingly search for, link to, access or send anything that is; - \circ offensive - o pornographic - threatening - o abusive - \circ defamatory - \circ criminal / illegal - □ I agree to report inappropriate behaviour and material to my teacher. - □ I agree to stay safe by not giving out my personal information to strangers. - □ I understand that my activity on the internet is recorded and these records may be used in investigations, court proceedings or for other legal reasons. - □ I acknowledge that the school cannot be held responsible for any damage to or theft of my device. - □ I agree that use of my device during school activities is at the direction of the teacher.
+- □ I agree that my use of the Department's internet will be primarily for learning. - I agree to only ever use my own portal/internet log-in details and never share my log-in with others.
+I agree to not back or burges any bordware and activere accurity implemented by the - □ I agree to not hack or bypass any hardware and software security implemented by the Department or my school. - □ I agree to not use a BYO Device to knowingly search for, link to, access or send anything that is; - \circ offensive - o pornographic - \circ threatening - \circ abusive - o defamatory - o criminal / illegal - □ I agree to report inappropriate behaviour and material to my teacher. - □ I agree to stay safe by not giving out my personal information to strangers. - □ I understand that my activity on the internet is recorded, and these records may be used in investigations, court proceedings or for other legal reasons. - □ I acknowledge that the school cannot be held responsible for any damage to or theft of my device. - $\hfill\square$ I agree that use of my device during school activities is at the direction of the teacher.

-in the presence of:

-Student Name Parent/Carer Name

-in the presence of:

-Student signature Parent/Carer Signature
+Student Name in the presence of: Parent/Carer Name Student signature in the presence of: Parent/Carer Signature Class: Date:///

-Class: Date: